GoogleCloudPlatform/functions-framework-dart/dartfn/templates/cloudevent/README.md

 The default signature type for a function is for handling normal HTTP requests.
-When running a function for handling a cloudevent, you must either set the `FUNCTION_SIGNATURE_TYPE` environment variable or the `--signature-type` command-line option to `cloudevent`, as shown below:
+When running a function for handling a cloudevent, you must either set the `FUNCTION_SIGNATURE_TYPE` environment variable or the `--signature-type` command line option to `cloudevent`, as shown below:

 ```shell
 $ dart run bin/server.dart --signature-type cloudevent